Registered Education Savings Plans (RESPs) 2016

 An RESP must be terminated by the end of February of the year after the year in which the first AIP is paid.

 Promoters report AIPs in box 040 of a T4A slip, Statement of Pension, Retirement, Annuity and Other Income, and send a copy to the recipient of the AIP.
 The recipient has to include the AIP as income on his or her income tax and benefit return for the year he or she receives it.
 An AIP is subject to two different taxes: the regular income tax and an additional tax of 20% (12% for residents of Quebec).

 Regular tax - This is the tax you calculate when you fill out your income tax and benefit return.
 It is based on your total taxable income.

 Additional tax - You calculate this tax separately, using Form T1172, Additional Tax on Accumulated Income Payments from RESPs.
-Include a completed copy of Form T1172 with your income tax and benefit return for the year you receive the AIP.
+Include a filled out copy of Form T1172 with your income tax and benefit return for the year you receive the AIP.
 You have to pay the additional tax by the balance due date for your regular tax, usually April 30 of the year that follows the year in which you received the AIP.

 Reducing the amount of AIPs subject to tax - You can reduce the amount of AIPs subject to tax up to a lifetime maximum of $50,000, if you are the original subscriber, you acquired the former subscribers’ rights as a consequence of marriage breakdown or, where there is no subscriber of the plan, you are or were the spouse or common-law partner of a deceased subscriber and you meet both of the following conditions:

 You cannot reduce the AIPs subject to tax if you became a subscriber under the plan after the death of the original subscriber.